-As I walked down the aisle I slammed on the breaks of my Chuck Taylor’s as I saw what would be the perfect gift for this 8 year old kid.
-I stood there in awe looking up at a large cardboard box that contained the most “ultimate power in the universe”, the Death Star!
+As I walked down the aisle I slammed on the breaks of my Chuck Taylor’s as I saw what would be the perfect gift for this 8-year-old kid.
+I stood there in awe looking up at a large cardboard box that contained the most “ultimate power in the universe," the Death Star!

-One problem I noticed on that white shelf in Wal-Mart was that there was only one Death Star playset.
+One problem...I noticed on the she that there was only one Death Star playset.
 IT WAS THE LAST ONE!
 Oh man, I had to find Mom and I had to find her fast.
 I literally ran thru the aisles looking for her.
 Cereal aisle, nope.
 Electronics aisle, nope.
 Magazine aisle, nope.
 Christmas aisle, nope.
-“Where in the heck could she be?”, I wondered.
-Like a light bulb breaking above my head I realized that she was probably in the one dreaded aisle that I hated going in, the Women’s Undergarment aisle.
+I wondered, wherein the heck could she be?
+Like a light bulb breaking above my head, I realized that she was probably in the one dreaded aisle that I hated going in, the Women’s Undergarment aisle.

 Let’s fast forward to Christmas eve where our family was sitting around a new plastic tree and I was eyeing a big wrapped up box with my name on it.
 Even though we were spending our first Christmas in a new house we still stuck to tradition and opened one present on Christmas eve.
-Since I’m the youngest I got to open mine first.
+Since I’m the youngest, I got to open mine first.
 (If you look in the Guinness World Records, I’m probably listed in there as the fastest kid ever to rip off wrapping paper!)
-Sure enough it was the Death Star playset, and even at age 8, I thought my life was already complete!
+Sure enough, it was the Death Star playset, and even at age 8, I thought my life was already complete!